davidblackwelder/weratedogs-data-wrangling/README.md

 #### Assessing and Cleaning `twitter-archive-enhanced.csv`
 - Visual assessment of the data was performed both within `wrangle_act.ipynb` and in Excel.
-- Programmtic assessment was performed within the `wrangle_act.ipynd`.
+- Programmatic assessment was performed within the `wrangle_act.ipynd`.
 - A copy of the data was created before cleaning was performed.

 ##### Quality and Tidiness Issues